cockroachdb/docs/v22.2/set-storage-parameter.md

 ### Exclude a table's data from backups

-In some situations, you may want to exclude a table's row data from a [backup](backup.html).
+{% include_cached new-in.html version="v22.1" %} In some situations, you may want to exclude a table's row data from a [backup](backup.html).
 For example, you have a table that contains high-churn data that you would like to [garbage collect](architecture/storage-layer.html#garbage-collection) more quickly than the [incremental backup](take-full-and-incremental-backups.html#incremental-backups) schedule for the database or cluster holding the table.
 You can use the `exclude_data_from_backup = true` parameter with a [`CREATE TABLE`](create-table.html#create-a-table-with-data-excluded-from-backup) or `ALTER TABLE` statement to mark a table's row data for exclusion from a backup.

 For more detail and an example through the backup and [restore](restore.html) process using this parameter, see [Take Full and Incremental Backups](take-full-and-incremental-backups.html#exclude-a-tables-data-from-backups).